Board Responsibility & Liability

 - Remote

-workers have caused a security breach in 20 percent of organizations
+workers have caused a security breach in 20% of organizations

 during the pandemic.
 (Malwarebytes)